 I constantly act as though everything is fine, but in my head all I can think about is death.
 I know that my mind is sick but my anxiety gets in the way of picking up the phone to call the hotlines.
 I am afraid that they can trace my cell phone, call the police and I'll go back to the hospital.

+I have no friends, my family doesn't know anything cause I just stay in my room when i am not at work.
+Even going to work is becoming difficult.
 How do I get over my anxiety and call?
 I just feel like I need to talk to someone about how my thoughts are so bad.
 I am afraid I am going to take a bunch of pills and just go away forever.
 I am just so incredibly frusterated!

 Ok, it sounds like you are in a terrible amount of pain, and we need to get you relief as soon as possible.